russia has launched a full-scale war in Ukraine! Headway asks you to donate to the charity fund to protect Ukraine and the world’s peace.

 • Some top books on Steve Jobs' reading list include Autobiography of a Yogi by Paramahansa Yogananda, Diet for a Small Planet by Frances Moore Lappe, and The Innovator's Dilemma by Clayton Christensen.

-Walter Isaacson’s 2013 biography Steve Jobs takes an unprecedented look at the books that first made him think differently.
-Many of the titles in Isaacson’s book offer disruptive new ways of thinking on diet, mindfulness, Eastern philosophy, alternative medicine, culture, and politics.
-In fact, unlike Bill Gates’ list, there are very few tech and business-related titles among his favorite books.
+Walter Isaacson's 2013 biography, Steve Jobs, takes an unprecedented look at the books that first made him think differently.
+Many of the titles in Isaacson's book offer disruptive new ways of thinking on diet, mindfulness, Eastern philosophy, alternative medicine, culture, and politics.
+In fact, unlike Bill Gates' list, there are very few tech and business-related titles among his favorite books.

 1. Autobiography of a Yogi by Paramahansa Yogananda

 Autobiography of a Yogi is a beautifully written account of an extraordinary life and a profound introduction to the ancient science of Yoga and its time-honored tradition of meditation.
-This acclaimed autobiography presents a fascinating portrait of one of the great spiritual figures of our time.
+This acclaimed autobiography presents a fascinating portrait of one of the significant spiritual figures of our time.
 With engaging candor and wit, Paramahansa Yogananda tells the inspiring chronicle of his life.

-This autobiography is at the top of Steve Jobs’ book list as he arranged to gift a copy to everyone who attended his memorial service.
-Yogananda was responsible for introducing many westerners to Hindu spirituality, meditation, and Yoga, famously including Beatle George Harrison.
-Jobs read Yoganda’s work for the first time as a teenager, and Autobiography was the only book he downloaded to his iPad.
+This autobiography is at the top of Steve Jobs' book list as he arranged to gift a copy to everyone who attended his memorial service.
+Yogananda was responsible for introducing many Westerners to Hindu spirituality, meditation, and Yoga, famously including Beatle George Harrison.
+Jobs read Yoganda's work for the first time as a teenager, and Autobiography was the only book he downloaded to his iPad.

 2. The Way of the White Clouds by Lama Anagarika Govinda